nixworks/public/news/2016/12/7/README.md

 ##### Drug crackdown
 ### [Philippines president Rodrigo Duterte accuses the opposition Liberal Party of trying to oust him and install the current vice president Leni Robredo to the presidency. ](/news/2016/12/7/philippines-president-rodrigo-duterte-accuses-the-opposition-liberal-party-of-trying-to-oust-him-and-install-the-current-vice-president-leni.md)
-_Context: Leni Robredo, Liberal Party, Philippine, Rodrigo Duterte, drug crackdown_
+_Context: Leni Robredo, Liberal Party, Philippines, Rodrigo Duterte, drug crackdown_

 ##### Ghanaian general election, 2016
 ### [Voters go to the polls in Ghana for the country's presidential elections.
 It is expected to be a close race between incumbent president John Dramani Mahama of the ruling National Democratic Congress party and his rival Nana Akufo-Addo and his New Patriotic Party. ](/news/2016/12/7/voters-go-to-the-polls-in-ghana-for-the-country-s-presidential-elections-it-is-expected-to-be-a-close-race-between-incumbent-president-john.md)